canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 Adding `.p-slider` class to style `<input type='range'>` is optional, so this class name can be safely removed from HTML if it's used solely to style range inputs.
 Classes `.p-slider__wrapper` and `.p-slider__input` are still used when building [slider with text input](/docs/patterns/slider) combo.

+## Switch

+The switch component has been updated with new HTML structure more consistent with how checkbox component is built.
+The `p-switch` class name is no longer placed on the checkbox input element, it should be moved to the label element wrapping the input.
+The class name on the input element itself should be renamed to `p-switch__input`.
+If the switch is supposed to have a label next to it, it should be added as an element with `p-switch__label` class name.

+See [the switch component documentation](/docs/patterns/switch) page for more details and code example.

 ## Tables

 We removed `p-table-expanding` and `p-table-expanding__panel`.
 Use `p-table--expanding` and `p-table__expanding-panel` instead.